 - A waterproof bag, like a sandwich size Ziploc, with an emergency fire starter, such as the Gerber Bear Grylls Fire Starter and some toilet paper.

 - An extra headlamp (recommended) or flashlight.
-The $40 Black Diamond Spot is a highly rated and compact headlamp that doesn't add too much weight or bulk to your pack but makes a huge difference if you get stranded after dark.
+The $30 Petzl e+LITE is a highly rated, tiny, and lightweight headlamp that doesn't add much weight or bulk to your pack but makes a huge difference if you get stranded after dark.

 - Rolled gauze.